 |High salt intervention and potassium supplementation|

-Values are mean standard deviation or percentage; DBP, diastolic blood pressure; SBP, systolic blood pressure. aP values are for low-salt intervention compared with baseline, high-salt intervention compared with low-salt intervention or potassium supplementation and high-salt diet compared with high-salt diet.
+Values are mean SD or percentage; DBP, diastolic blood pressure; SBP, systolic blood pressure. aP values are for low-salt intervention compared with baseline, high-salt intervention compared with low-salt intervention or potassium supplementation and high-salt diet compared with high-salt diet.

 |Low-sodium Diet||High-sodium Diet||Potassium Supplementation|